 • Holding executive leaders to account for the educational performance of SET schools and their students and pupils, and the performance management of staff;

 • Overseeing and ensuring effective financial performance.

-Trustees meet as a Board of Trustees and also as a Finance, Audit & Resources Committee, Nomination & Remuneration Committee and Spotlight Committees.
+Trustees meet as a Board of Trustees and also through a number of sub committees that focus on Finance, Audit, Compliance, HR and Education.

 All Members and Trustees complete an annual declaration of Business Interests and declare any pecuniary interests within meetings.

 Our Scheme of Delegation identifies the key decision making roles for establishments within SET schools.
 It determines the functions undertaken by the Board of Trustees and which have been delegated to its committees, the Trust Leadership Team, and Heads of School.

 The Chairs of the Trust Board and its Committees are as follows:

 - Chair of Trust Board – Mr Peter Rout

 - Chair of Finance Audit and Resources Committee – Mr Ian Baker